 Regular reporting and timeliness of projects are therefore crucial factors in ensuring regular cash flow to the programme and to the projects, and avoiding loss of the EU funds.
-In case the programme has to decommit funding, the projects, which are under-spending and/or have serious delays with reporting, might lose part of their approved project budget.
+In case the programme has to decommit funding, the project, which is under-spending and/or has serious delays with reporting, might lose part of the approved project budget.